nahuel242/documentation/docs/Using Randomness/v2-subscription/get-a-random-number.md

 1. After you add funds, click **Add consumer**.
 A page opens with your account details and subscription ID.

-1. Record your subscription ID, which you need for your consumer contract.
-You will add the consumer to your subscription later.
+1. Record your subscription ID, which you need for your consuming contract.
+You will add the consuming contract to your subscription later.

 You can always find your subscription IDs, balances, and consumers on the [Subscription Manager](https://vrf.chain.link/) page.